UCUCDUH/pols_501_wi16/web/stories/assignments/peer-review-01.md

 - Can you imagine a better, or alternative, empirical strategy?
 - Is the empirical strategy convincing?
 Are appropriate caveats mentioned?

-### Replicability
+## Replication

 - Did they cite the sources of the data?
 They should provide enough information so that you can find the original data that they used; verify that by trying to find the data.
-- Are you able to run the code?
+- Was the code and data provided with the paper?
+Were you able to run the code?
-- Did the code produce the results that were provided in the
+- Did the code produce the results that were given in the paper?
-- Is the code clear and accessible?
-In particular, can you tell which parts of the code produce which tables, figures, and results.
+- Was the code understandable and well-commented?
+  Can you which parts of the code produce which tables, figures, and results?

 ## General Advice